 Taxi driver

-The (certainly, gradual) advent of autonomous vehicles will cancel millions of jobs.
-Few will be hit harder than taxi drivers, due to competition from not only driverless vehicles, but also ridesharing apps like Uber.
+The (certain, progressive) advent of autonomous vehicles will eliminate millions of jobs.
+Few will be hit harder than taxi drivers, due to competition not only from driverless vehicles but also from ridesharing apps like Uber.

 A study suggests that many taxi drivers will be forced to give up and become Uber drivers themselves.